This city might be the best place in America to buy a house right now if you’re worried about cost

 Springfield had a 6.9% decline.

-The report looked at median prices of single-family homes
+The report looked at median prices of single-family homes.

-Even real-estate heavy hitters had double-digit increases, such as Los Angeles-Long Beach-Glendale, California, which saw a 28.8% increase, and New York-Jersey City-White Plains, New York-New Jersey, with a 32.5% jump and New York-Newark-Jersey City, New York-New Jersey-Pennsylvania, with a 28.3% hike.
+Even real-estate heavy hitters had double-digit increases, such as Los Angeles-Long Beach-Glendale, California, which saw a 28.8% increase, and New York-Jersey City-White Plains, New York-New Jersey, with a 32.5% jump, and New York-Newark-Jersey City, New York-New Jersey-Pennsylvania, with a 28.3% hike.

 The low end includes Peoria, Illinois, with a 0.2% increase and Cumberland, Maryland-West Virginia, which experienced a 4.3% jump.